CGATOxford/cgat/doc/Reference.rst

 =========

-This section describes the layout of the code repository and contains a reference to the complete contents of the code collection.
+This section describes the layout of the code repository and contains the API reference to the complete contents of the code collection.

 Repository layout
 =================